 Information Architecture

-1st iteration
+1st iteration 2nd iteration

 .Final Concept

-Sarah received a job offer during a cafe meetup with her former boss.
+Main UI Sarah received a job offer during a cafe meetup with her former boss.
 She was asked to translate a Russian literature on gender equality within five days.
 This was a significant challenge for her, as she often struggled to concentrate.
 Therefore, she opened the Mindful Stride app and used its features to plan her daily tasks.
+Adding a new project

 Adding project information